Petar Delyan: Uprising

 The uprising spread and rebels very quickly took control over the northern part of Pomoravlje and liberated Belgrade.
 Delyan was proclaimed emperor (Tsar) of Bulgaria there and took the name Petar II after being raised atop a shield by leaders of the resistance.
 He had been proclaimed legitimate as the grandson of Samuel.
 He perhaps enjoyed some support from the Kingdom of Hungary.

-Peter II Delyan took Niš and Skopje, first co-opting and then eliminating another potential leader in the person of one Tihomir, who had led a rebellion in the region of Dyrrhachium.
-After this Petar II (or Peter) marched on Thessalonica, where the Byzantine Emperor Michael IV was staying.
+Petar II Delyan took Niš and Skopje, first co-opting and then eliminating another potential leader in the person of one Tihomir, who had led a rebellion in the region of Dyrrhachium.
+After this Petar II (or Petar) marched on Thessalonica, where the Byzantine Emperor Michael IV was staying.
 Defeated, he fled, leaving his treasury to a certain Michael Ivač.
-The latter, who was probably a son of Ivač, a general under Samuel of Bulgaria, promptly turned over the bulk of the treasury to Peter outside the city.
+The latter, who was probably a son of Ivač, a general under Samuel of Bulgaria, promptly turned over the bulk of the treasury to Petar outside the city.
 Thessalonica remained in Byzantine hands, but Macedonia, Dyrrachium, and other parts of northern Greece were taken by Petar II's forces.
 This inspired further Slavic revolts against Byzantine rule in Epirus and Albania.

 Petar II Delyan's successes ended, however, with the interference of his cousin Alusian.
-Alusian, whose father Ivan Vladislav had murdered Peter's father Gavril Radomir in 1015, joined Petar II's ranks as an apparent deserter from the Byzantine court, where he had been disgraced.
-Alusian was welcomed by Peter II, who gave him an army with which to attack Thessalonica.
+Alusian, whose father Ivan Vladislav had murdered Petar's father Gavril Radomir in 1015, joined Petar II's ranks as an apparent deserter from the Byzantine court, where he had been disgraced.
+Alusian was welcomed by Petar II, who gave him an army with which to attack Thessalonica.
 The siege, however, was raised by the Byzantines, and the army was defeated.
 Alusian barely escaped and returned to Ostrovo.

 In 1041, one night during dinner, while Delyan was drunk, Alusian cut off his nose and blinded him with a kitchen knife.
 Since Alusian was of the blood of Samuel of Bulgaria, he was quickly proclaimed emperor in Petar II's place by his troops, but he conspired to defect to the Byzantines.
 As the Bulgarian and Byzantine troops were preparing for battle, Alusian deserted to the enemy and headed for Constantinople, where his possessions and lands were restored to him, and he was rewarded with the high court rank of magistros.

 Meanwhile, though blind, Petar II Delyan resumed command of the Bulgarian forces, but the Byzantine Emperor Michael IV determined to take advantage of the situation and advanced against them.
 In an obscure battle of Ostrovo, the Byzantines defeated the Bulgarian troops and Petar II Delyan was captured and taken to Constantinople, where he was perhaps executed.
 According to some legends he was later exiled to a monastery in Iskar Gorge, in the Balkan Mountains, where he died.